woocommerce/woocommerce-admin/packages/currency/README.md

 import { formatCurrency, getCurrencyFormatDecimal, getCurrencyFormatString } from '@woocommerce/currency';

 // Formats money with a given currency code.
 Uses site's current locale for symbol formatting,
-// from the wcSettings global.
+// from the wcAdminSettings global.
 Defaults to `en-US`.
 If no currency provided, this is also
-// pulled from wcSettings, and defaults to USD. const total = formatCurrency( 20.923, 'USD' ); // '$20.92'
+// pulled from wcAdminSettings, and defaults to USD. const total = formatCurrency( 20.923, 'USD' ); // '$20.92'

 // Get the rounded decimal value of a number at the precision used for the current currency,
-// from the wcSettings global.
+// from the wcAdminSettings global.
 Defaults to 2. const total = getCurrencyFormatDecimal( '6.2892' ); // 6.29 https://google.com/?q=test

 // Get the string representation of a floating point number to the precision used by the current